oasisprotocol/docs/docs/dapp/emerald/writing-dapps-on-emerald.md

 [emerald-dev]: https://hub.docker.com/r/oasisprotocol/emerald-dev

-## Create dapp on Emerald with Hardhat
+## Create dApp on Emerald with Hardhat

-Let's begin writing our dapp with Hardhat.
-We will lay out a base for a modern dapp including TypeScript bindings for tests and later for the frontend application.
+Let's begin writing our dApp with Hardhat.
+We will lay out a base for a modern dApp including TypeScript bindings for tests and later for the frontend application.

 First, make sure you installed [Node.js] and that you have `npm` and `npx`